codethejason/flood-game/initialDesign.md

 1. Get a basic app running on localhost:8000.
 2. Implement basic user interface of website that houses the game board as well as any extra buttons or text fields to specify game parameters (e.g. size of the game board).
-3. Implement initialization logic of game based on game parameters passed into the app, including setting the colors of all the squares on the board.
+3. Implement initialization logic of game based on game parameters passed into the app, namely setting the colors of all the squares on the board.
 4. Implement flood filling logic - when user clicks on square, get the color of the square, fill the top-leftmost square with that color, and propagate the color to all squares in orthogonal path to top-leftmost square with the same color as it.
 5. Implement move counter and checking logic to stop the game if the game is over.
-6. Additional features can be added on later.
+6. Additional features can be added on later, but unlikely as learning ReasonReact may take a while.